oscarryz/yz-design-notes/Questions/solved/Creating instances.md

 This whole document was created using the `::` notion which was later rejected, it help to inform though how instances will be created.
 See `Re-Summary` at the bottom and feel free to ignore the whole doc.

-In Yz you can assign a value to a variable if it matches the variable typw structure, for instance
+In Yz you can assign a value to a variable if it matches the variable type structure, for instance

 ```javascript
 a Int = 0